shechter430/project_one/README.md

 <br />
 <br />In order to answer these questions and test the hypothesis, a mulitple regressions were ran comparing variables listed in the hypothesis.
 All regressions showed mild to strong correlations between variables therefore supporting the research questions and hypothesis.
 <br />
+<br />[slideshow](https://docs.google.com/presentation/d/1QfMZp_f3LddVBJctPJZ4yTX2lgdM9VqzjcB338pkmKI/edit?usp=sharing) for presentation purposes.
-<br />Further analysis and discussion is included in the [google slideshow](https://docs.google.com/presentation/d/1QfMZp_f3LddVBJctPJZ4yTX2lgdM9VqzjcB338pkmKI/edit?usp=sharing), a copy of the slideshow is also included in this repository if the google slides are not available.
+<br />A copy of the slideshow is also included in this repository if the google slides are not available.
 <br />